RISCVtestbed/rvv-rollback/README.md

 ## Usage
 The first step is to compile the CPP file into RVV1.0 assembly:
 ```
-$ <riscv-toolchain-installdir>/bin/clang++ -no-integrated-as -march=rv64gczve32f  -menable-experimental-extensions -mllvm --riscv-v-vector-bits-min=128 -O3 -S -o <filename.s> -c <inputfile.cpp>
+$ <riscv-toolchain-installdir>/bin/clang++ -no-integrated-as -march=rv64gcv  -menable-experimental-extensions -mllvm --riscv-v-vector-bits-min=128 -O3 -S -o <filename.s> -c <inputfile.cpp>
 ```

 - `-no-ingrated-as` turns off the integrated assembler and ensures we can use the gnu assembler in the subsequent step.
-- `-march=rv64gczve32f  -menable-experimental-extensions -mllvm --riscv-v-vector-bits-min=128 -O3`: these flags turn on auto-vectorization.
-In particular, `zve32f` is a subset of the `V` extension which supports vector element size up to 32-bit floats, which is the maximum for the C906 CPU.
+- `-march=rv64gcv  -menable-experimental-extensions -mllvm --riscv-v-vector-bits-min=128 -O3`: these flags turn on auto-vectorization.
+To force the code to emit only 32 bit element for vectors (which is the maximum for the C906 CPU), `v` can be replaced by `zve32f`, which is a subset of the `V` extension supporting element size up to 32-bit for embedded processors.
+However this might reduce the vectorization.

 Next we use the `rvv-rollback.py` tool to translate the RVV1.0 assembly to RVV0.7 assembly